 To help Google and other search engines decide which page is best suited for a Spanish audience, you first need to make sure that 100% of the content in that page is in Spanish.
-If half of your content is still in English (for example the footer, navbar, …), Google will consider that it is not understandable to a Spanish reader.
+If half of your content is still in English (for example the footer, navbar etc), Google will consider that it is not understandable to a Spanish reader.

 Translate all your content

 Weglot detects not just your page content but every string on the page (this includes menu, widgets, footer, theme elements, etc.) and can even detect dynamic content.
-You are sure all your content is translated in the selected language.
+Rest assured all your content is translated in your selected language(s).